-Our policy on physical intervention by staff is set out in a separate document (as well as also being referred to in the Behaviour Management, Anti bullying and Safe Touch Policies) and is reviewed annually by the governing body.
+Our policy on physical intervention by staff is included within our Behaviour Policy and is reviewed annually by the governing body.
 We acknowledge that staff must only ever use physical intervention as a last resort, and that at all times it must be the minimum force necessary to prevent injury to themselves, another person or property.
 Individual Risk Assessments are completed for particular students who have a higher likelihood of needing physical intervention and/or restraint and staff who work closely with these students are provided with additional Positive Handling training.